ada-ros/ada4ros2/README.md

 1. `ROSIDL.*` packages are used by `RCL.*`, and by users to deal with messages/services.
 1. The low level bindings to `rosidl_generator_c`, `rosidl_typesupport_c`, and `rosidl_typesupport_introspection_c`
-are too autogenerated, and should not be needed unless you use something from `RCLx.*`, which should not be the case.
+are too autogenerated, and should not be needed unless you use something from `RCLx.*`, which should be a last resort (there is no foreseeable need at present).

+All examples provided use exclusively the `RCL.*` and `ROSIDL.*` hierarchies.

 ### Implementation status